Hanan-3450/wireframing/README.md

 - Allows adding comments directly on the wireframe for feedback
 - Supports creating interactive prototypes to simulate user flow

 Figma is widely recommended because it simplifies both design and communication, especially when working in teams.

+## Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development process.
+Here are some key benefits:

+- **Guides the Design Process:** Wireframes provide a visual blueprint of the user interface, helping designers and developers understand the layout, navigation, and functionality before building the actual product.
+This helps ensure the final product meets user needs and expectations.

+- **Facilitates Communication:** Wireframes act as a common language between team members such as designers, developers, project managers, and clients.
+They help everyone visualize the project clearly, making it easier to discuss ideas, provide feedback, and make decisions early.

+- **Reduces Risks and Costs:** By identifying design and usability problems early, wireframes prevent expensive changes during development or after release.
+It’s much easier and cheaper to adjust a wireframe than rewrite code.

+For example, in a booking system project, wireframes can show how users will search for bookings, view details, and complete payments, ensuring everyone understands the workflow before coding starts.